betacraft/hatchttp/README.md

 ## Features

-1. Based on Java NIO
+1. Based on Java NIO (thanks to netty and asynchttp)
 2. Asynchronous API calls, runs on a separate thread pool (ExecutorService)

 ## What is different ?